hella753/ai_quiz_generator/README.md

 - `accounts/`: Base URL for user authentication.
 - `/`: Swagger API documentation.

+## Services

+### Email Sending
+- Send an email with a link to reset the password
+- Email the creator of the quiz if the user takes the quiz.
+- Verify the email address of the user during registration.

+### AI Integration
+- `QuizGenerationService`, `QuizSubmissionCheckerService`, `QuizDataProcessor` in `services.py` and `QuizGenerator` in `ai_generator.py` are responsible for handling AI integration with the OpenAI API with the help of pydantic.

+### File Handling
+- `FileProcessor` in `file_processor.py` is responsible for handling file uploading.
+- `ExportToWorksheet` in `worksheet.py` is responsible for exporting the quiz to a worksheet.

+### Managers
+- `QuizManager` in `managers.py` is responsible for providing basic statistics for the users.
+- `UserAnswerManager` in `managers.py` is responsible for providing basic statistics for the users.

+### Statistics
+- `QuizRetrievalService` and `QuizAnalyticsService` are responsible for providing basic statistics for the user creators.
+Which include:
+  - What percentage of the users answered the question correctly or incorrectly.
+  - What are the most challenging questions for the users?
+  - Users who took the quiz with their scores and answers.

 ## Installation
 To set up the project locally, follow these steps: